Riding lessons for beginner riders from 8 years and older, up to national competitive level equestrians

 Development Horse Shows

-Riders may choose to participate in the Develpment Show series hosted at Westar from late April to September.
+Riders may choose to participate in the Develpment Show series hosted at Westar from May to September.
 These introductory level events introduce students in the Westar riding school along with riders from other area stables to competition in a fun and friendly atmosphere.
 The Development Show Manual – A Guide to a Fun Show Day gives tips and advice on how to prepare for, and what to expect on show day.
-The 2020 Manual will be available online soon.
+The 2021 Manual will be available online soon.
 Contact Westar for a copy.